RevealBi/Documentation/docs/user/dashboard-linking.md

 # Linking Dashboards

-Slingshot supports dashboard linking which allows you to connect the visualizations in a dashboard with other dashboards or URLs.
+Reveal supports dashboard linking which allows you to connect the visualizations in a dashboard with other dashboards or URLs.
 Imagine you want to provide more details on the information displayed in a visualization - you can use a whole new dashboard to do so.
 This can be very useful in Company dashboards, for example, where you will be able to establish top-down analysis paths, where you go from a high level overview of the reality of a business to more detailed views with the specifics.

 Let's take a Company dashboard (see below) which provides key performance indicators for each area of interest in the company.
 Once you've opened the dashboard, you will notice the **link symbol** on one or more visualizations.